 They are scouring diverse sources, but demand for analytics talent is so great that good candidates are hard to find and harder to land.
 Looking to boost expertise from the inside, 94 percent say combating financial crime is a top training priority, according to Longitude.

 The war on fraud is gaining momentum, muscle and money

 There are challenges and barriers in the war on fraud.
 ISMG found that two-thirds of respondents still grapple with technical constraints such as controls in different parts of the organization that don’t talk to one another.
 Forty-two percent don’t want to add anything that might impede the customer experience.
 Fair enough.
 Customers might say they want protections, but in practice they take their business where it’s most convenient.

 As these fraud trends show, striking the delicate balance between the organization’s security and customer convenience will require a resilient and adaptable anti-fraud solution with robust analytics, backed by well-trained personnel in a well-established FCIU.

 The good news is that the executive support is there, which means the dollars are there; 98 percent of respondents to the ISMG survey said they expect to see a steady or growing budget for fraud prevention in the coming year.
 These new funds will be invested primarily in new anti-fraud tools (65 percent) and staff training (61 percent).

-Read the full reports from Javelin, ISMG and Longitude for more on fraud trends for financial and government organizations, their current security controls and gaps, and where they plan their biggest anti-fraud investments for 2017.
+Read the full reports from Javelin, ISMG and Longitude for more on fraud trends for financial and government organizations, their current security controls and gaps, and where they plan their biggest anti-fraud investments for the fight ahead of them.